zachvalenta/jvns.ca/content/post/2017-06-03-async-io-on-linux--select--poll--and-epoll.markdown

 categories: []
 ---

 This week I got a new book in the mail: [The Linux Programming Interface](https://www.nostarch.com/tlpi).
+My awesome coworker Arshia recommended it to me so I bought it!
 It's written by the maintainer of the [Linux man-pages project](https://www.kernel.org/doc/man-pages/), Michael Kerrisk.
 It talks about the Linux programming interface as of kernel 2.6.x.

 Here's the cover.